Developer Guide

 tag add ct/family

-is created, the contact tag list should now display this tag.
+Expected: A new contact tag with namefamilyis created, the contact tag list should now display this tag.
 The contact tag list should remain sorted in alphabetical order.
-However, after the entry of the command again, an error message appears, stating that the contact tagfriends
+However, after the entry of the command again, an error message appears, stating that the contact tagfriendsalready exists. -

 Test case: Enter